allegro/vaas/docs/quick-start/docker_compose.md

 Local Development
 ===============
 This project provides a basic Docker Compose setup for Vaas.
-It is useful for experimentation, testing and development purposes.
+It is useful for experimentation, testing and development.

 Run Vaas in Docker Comose with sample configuration, two test Varnish servers and several test backends
 ----------------